sans-blue-team/blue-team-wiki/index.md

 SANS Blue Team GitHub
 --------
-For this wiki and other projects, please check out the SANS Blue Team GitHub account. @sans-blue-team
+For this wiki and other projects, please check out the SANS Blue Team GitHub account. <a href="https://github.com/sans-blue-team/" target="_blank">@sans-blue-team</a>

 Version
 --------